 Cortisol is the anxiety chemical that is released in emergency situations.
 It heightens our awareness and is the first level of our “fight or flight” response.
 Our ancestors used cortisol when attacked by a predator to keep themselves alive.
 Cortisol reduces serotonin when we don’t feel safe, like when our boss threatens our job if we aren’t able to change, and will also inhibit oxytocin.
 Cortisol is related to adrenaline but has a longer-lasting effect on the body.

-Now that we are living and working in the twenty-first century, how do these chemicals affect our reaction when our boss says, “The new initiative is not meeting goal, putting the future of the entire team at risk and requiring a 20% cost reduction?”
+Now that we are living and working in the twenty-first century, how do these chemicals affect our reaction when our boss says, “The new initiative is not meeting the goal, putting the future of the entire team at risk and requiring a 20% cost reduction?”

 The initial response for the brain will be a release of stress-related cortisol to heighten awareness and prepare for a “fight-or-flight” response to the perceived emergency.

-In a weak culture with lack of trust and integrity and a low sense of team pride, the follow-up response is likely to be, “every man for himself” as we described in our previous post about establishing a sense of urgency.
-This cortisol spike will overcome the low-levels of oxytocin and serotonin.
+In a weak culture with a lack of trust and integrity and a low sense of team pride, the follow-up response is likely to be, “every man for himself” as we described in our previous post about establishing a sense of urgency.
+This cortisol spike will overcome the low levels of oxytocin and serotonin.
 Some team members will tend to flee the “sinking ship.”
 Others will seek to position themselves as one of the “better” performers and argue that their peers are the problem.

 A strong culture with high trust and societal bonds between the employees and leaders will likely respond more favorably to the news once the initial cortisol buzz wears off.
 The high serotonin and oxytocin levels and lower baseline levels of cortisol will help the people on the team support one another, and the boss, as they identify ways to improve and succeed.
 Hits of dopamine will provide rewards as goals are accomplished.
 Endorphins will keep the team moving forward if times get tough.
 Eventual success will further boost trust (oxytocin) and pride (serotonin) for the people in the organization.